jere-mie/encryptdir/README.md

 (pronounced encrypter)

-A simple Python application to securely encrypt and decrypt specified files in specified directories.
+A simple Golang application to securely encrypt and decrypt specified files in specified directories.
 Created for assignment 1 of COMP-3750 at the University of Windsor, Winter 2023 by Jeremie Bornais and Ryan Prairie

 ## Requirements